SlavaZSU/Test_Victor/How to properly update EspoCRM from version 5 to the latest.md

     'group' => 33
   ],
 ```
-- Return to `our_instance_name` and copy its contents.
+- Return to `our_instance_name` and copy its data.
 Go to the folder where you have **docker-compose.yml** and the `html` folder has been created.
 Paste the copied files here.
-- After finishing copying in the `html` folder, give the necessary [Permissions](https://docs.espocrm.com/administration/server-configuration/#permissions).
+- While in the `html` folder, give the necessary [Permissions](https://docs.espocrm.com/administration/server-configuration/#permissions).
 - Go to the database container through *Docker*:
 ```
 docker exec -it espocrm-mysql bash